Waynehfut/Waynehfut/index.md

 1. From January 2019 to now, National Natural Science Foundation of China, Research on the panoramic intelligent decision-making method based on multi-mode cross-border fusion in intelligent medical situation, 91846107
 2. From January 2016 to 2021, National Natural Science Foundation of China, Research on cloud service recommendation method based on dynamic trust modeling in social network environment, 71571058;
-3. From June 2016 to 2019, Anhui Provincial Science and Technology Major Project, intelligent minimally invasive diagnosis and treatment and training system based on hybrid cloud platform, 16030801121;
-4. From July 2017 to 2020, Anhui Provincial Science and Technology Major Project, research and integration demonstration of medical minimally invasive multidisciplinary service platform based on artificial intelligence, 17030801001;

 ## Award